 At Binauralbeatsmeditation.com we fine-tune our recordings for optimum effectiveness using broad demographic market testing prior to commercial release.
 This allows us to produce recordings engineered for specific core life areas.

 After reading this information you probably ‘kinda get it’.
-But what better way to fully understand the theory by hearing the effect work in real life.
+But what better way to fully understand the theory by hearing the effects work in real time.

-You will often hear the practise of listening to binaural beats referred to as binaural beats meditation.
-This is for four key reasons.
+You will often hear the practice of listening to binaural beats referred to as binaural beats meditation.
+This is for three key reasons.

 That’s it!
-We hope now you understand how this wonderful science works.
+We hope you now better understand how this wonderful science works.